States of Guernsey

 The States of Guernsey (États de Guernesey), officially the States of Deliberation and sometimes referred to as the Government of Guernsey, is the parliament and government of the British Crown dependency of Guernsey.
-Some laws and ordinances approved by the States of Guernsey also apply to Alderney and Sark (the other component parts of the Bailiwick of Guernsey) as "Bailiwick-wide legislation" with the consent of the governments of those islands.
+Some laws and ordinances approved by the States of Guernsey also apply to Alderney and Sark (the other component parts of the Bailiwick of Guernsey, along with Herm) as "Bailiwick-wide legislation" with the consent of the governments of those islands.
 All enactments of the States of Guernsey apply to Herm as well as Guernsey, since Herm is directly administered by the Bailiwick of Guernsey.

 When constituted as a legislature, it is officially called the States of Deliberation.
 When constituted as an electoral college, it is officially called the States of Election.

-The executive functions of the States are carried out using a committee system, formed of one Senior Committee, six Principal Committees and several other Committees Boards, Authorities and Commissions.
+The executive functions of the States are carried out using a committee system, comprising one Senior Committee, seven Principal Committees and several other Committees Boards, Authorities and Commissions.

 Legislation passed by the States is termed Laws (Loi), which take effect in the island by Order-in-Council.
 Minor and secondary legislation does not require the assent of the King-in-Council and are known as Ordinances (Ordonnances).

 History

 The legislature derives its name from the estates (French: états) of the Crown, the Church and the people from whom the assembly was originally summoned.
 The Jurats, representing the Crown, and the representatives of the Church of England were replaced in the constitutional reforms following the Second World War, when the office of Conseiller was introduced.

 Until 2000, there were 33 Deputies elected with three year mandates, and 12 Conseillers representing the Bailiwick, serving terms of six years, with half being elected every three.
 The Conseillers were not originally directly elected by the people (although latterly directly elected by Bailiwick-wide vote), and the office was abolished before the General Election held that year.
 The 10 Douzaine representatives (representing parish authorities) were removed from the States in the 2004 constitutional reform and the total of elected deputies rose to the 45 total.
 In 2016 the number of deputies was reduced to 38.

-Following a 2018 referendum, the whole island now forms a single constituency returning 38 members by plurality-at-large voting, beginning with the the 2020 election.
+Following a 2018 referendum, the whole island now forms a single constituency, rather than voting for separate parishes previously, returning 38 members by plurality-at-large voting, beginning with the 2020 election.